ponyfoo/articles/2017/02-03--content-security-policy-in-express-apps/readme.markdown

 <blockquote><p>The <code>Content-Security-Policy</code> header is a bit frightening &#x2014; will I break my website if I suddenly start blocking requests for external resources?
 In this article we go over a gradual approach to adopting CSP. &#x1F510;</p>
 </blockquote>

 <div><p>The <code class="md-code md-code-inline">Content-Security-Policy</code> header is a bit frightening &#x2014; will I break my website if I suddenly start blocking requests for external resources &#x1F630;?
-In this article we go over a gradual approach to adopting CSP, so that you can mitigate the risk of breaking your website while trying to making it more secure. &#x1F510;</p></div>
+In this article we go over a gradual approach to adopting CSP, so that you can mitigate the risk of breaking your website while trying to make it more secure. &#x1F510;</p></div>

 <blockquote></blockquote>